-- 9.257 It should be noted that this excludes future recruitment arising from turnover of existing jobs.
-The social inclusion benefit of the tram is the additional number of people living in the regeneration areas who would seek and secure employment due to the tram, which will come about because - The better accessibility afforded by the tram extends job search to more areas; and - Would be employers are more confident about worker reliability and timekeeping due to the tram. - 9.258 While the tram brings a large number of future jobs within scope in terms of better accessibility and likely skill levels, regeneration area residents will be competing with other residents for these jobs. - 9.259 NOMIS data indicate that in the most likely employment categories, residents of Granton Ward have a relatively low penetration rate of employment in the surrounding Leith and North Edinburgh Parliamentary Constituency.
+- The better accessibility afforded by the tram extends job search to more areas; and - Would be employers are more confident about worker reliability and timekeeping due to the tram. - 9.257 While the tram brings a large number of future jobs within scope in terms of better accessibility and likely skill levels, regeneration area residents will be competing with other residents for these jobs. - 9.258 NOMIS data indicate that in the most likely employment categories, residents of Granton Ward have a relatively low penetration rate of employment in the surrounding Leith and North Edinburgh Parliamentary Constituency.
 This is shown in Table 9.36.